DurgaUmapathy/EX.-4-LOAD-FLOW-ANALYSIS-USING-GUASS--SEIDAL-METHOD/README.md

 # EX.-4-LOAD-FLOW-ANALYSIS-USING-GAUSS--SEIDAL-METHOD
-AIM:
+# AIM:
 To carry out the load flow analysis of the given power system by Gauss-Seidal method.

-SOFTWARE REQUIRED:
+# SOFTWARE REQUIRED:
-MATLAB Software
+ETAP Software

-THEORY:
+# THEORY:
 Load flow analysis is the study conducted to determine the steady state condition of the given system.
 A large number of numerical algorithms have been developed and Gauss Seidal method is one of such algorithms.

-PROBLEM FORMULATION:
+# PROBLEM FORMULATION:

 The performance equation of a power system may be written as
 [Ibus]=[Ybus][Vbus] ----------------------------(1)